muhammadsaad021/scoutX/README.md

 ### Application Hosting (Vercel)

 1. Import the GitHub repository into a new Vercel project.
-2. Under the deployment configuration, define `DATABASE_URL` and `NEXTAUTH_SECRET` as Environment Variables.
+2. Under the deployment configuration, define `DATABASE_URL` and `AUTH_SECRET` as Environment Variables.
 3. Initiate the deployment.
 Vercel will automatically build and host the Next.js application.

 ---